 Accelerating technology advancement in sensors, controls and communications is creating new opportunities for aggregated flexible demand resources behind the meter.
 Accelerating developments in technology continue to lower the cost and increase the efficiency of sensors, controls and communications.
 These developments support the ability to aggregate and control a multitude of smaller end-use loads into significant flexible capacity resources.

 Manufacturers are using sensors and controls to establish proprietary relationships with their customers.
-Google, Amazon, and Apple’s home management systems have the potential provide valuable information on how home owners use energy and unique methods to lower or shift energy use.
+Google, Amazon, and Apple’s home management systems have the potential toprovide valuable information on how home owners use energy and unique methods to lower or shift energy use.
 Utilities may be able to meet their capacity and storage needs using services provided by these and many other companies, but the costs will likely be higher and the customer experience will be difficult to manage.
 An opportunity exists while standards are being developed to support open approaches that reduce complexity and increase value to the overall market.

 Role of Market Transformation.
 Market transformation principles and practices can be applied to accelerate the adoption of new technologies that will enable increased flexibility in electricity demand on the customer side of the meter.
 If successful, the application of market transformation to these opportunities should accelerate adoption, reduce societal cost, and increase capacity for the system.